smarttransit-ai/transit-gym/README.md

 | 1400K     | 41 hours 18 minutes | 8.27 minutes |

 \*All test were performed on a regular 8-core CPU desktop with 64 GB of RAM.

+## Quick start instructions

+For BTE-SIM, run Steps 3 to 7 [sim_without_bg_traffic](https://github.com/smarttransit-ai/transit-gym/tree/rc1/sim_without_bg_traffic) with the example data for Chattanooga, TN, USA.
+By doing these steps, you are able to simulate for various GTFS, dates.
+However, other steps are required to simulate for other cities, recalibration.

 ## Analyzing the output of simulation...